DelphiBuilder/NetCom7/README.md

 ### Demo Updates
 - Added new `SimpleThreadedSockets` demo
 - Added new `SimpleSockets_UDP` demo
+- Added new `SimpleSockets_TLS` demo for TLS/SSL secure communications
 - Updated the `SimpleSockets` demo
 - Added new `ThreadedSocketsBenchmark` demo for performance testing and comparison